Connect with others who understand.

 What Causes Death in PNH?

-The second most common cause of death in people with PNH is related to bone marrow failure.
+The second most common cause of death is related to bone marrow failure.
 Bone marrow, the soft spongy tissue inside your bones, makes new blood cells to replace those killed by the complement system.
 But in people with PNH, the bone marrow can’t always keep up with the demand.
-Bone marrow failure increases mortality risk in several ways:

-• Major bleeding episodes due to decreased platelets
+• Bleeding due to decreased platelets

 Other serious complications of PNH that might affect your quality of life or survival are: